Gregory-K/gajim-omemo-mod/README.md

 This altered plugin shares the same manifest `short_name` with the original for the sole purpose of aiding the user in ensuring that only one OMEMO plugin will be loaded.

 Its version will always be one or more decimal places larger than the official one, to secure that it will be loaded instead of the Gajim's "installed by default" one.
+*e.g. v2.7.14.2.1 = "OMEMO" v2.7.14 + "OMEMO Mod" v2.1*

 **Attention.** Keep in mind that the Gajim "Plugin Installer" cannot auto-update the "OMEMO Mod".
 In case of a newer official version, since both plugins share the same manifest `short_name`, it will revert-update to the official one.
 "OMEMO Mod" can only be updated manually, as per the [directions](#Updating-Procedure) bellow.